I Shot the Sheriff

-"I Shot the Sheriff" is a song written by Jamaican reggae musician Bob Marley and released in 1973 with his band Bob Marley and the Wailers.
+"I Shot the Sheriff" is a song written by Jamaican reggae musician Bob Marley and released in 1973 with his band the Wailers.

-Bob Marley and the Wailers version
+Background

-The song was first released in 1973 on The Wailers' album Burnin'.
-Marley explained his intention as follows: "I want to say 'I shot the police' but the government would have made a fuss so I said 'I shot the sheriff' instead… but it's the same idea: justice."
+The song was first released in 1973 on the Wailers' album Burnin'.
+Marley explained his intention as follows: "I want to say 'I shot the police' but the government would have made a fuss so I said 'I shot the sheriff' instead... but it's the same idea: justice."

 In 1992, with the controversy surrounding the Ice-T song "Cop Killer", Marley's song was often cited by Ice-T's supporters as evidence of his detractors' hypocrisy, considering that the older song was never similarly criticised despite having much the same theme.

-In 2012, Marley's former girlfriend Esther Anderson claimed that the lyrics, "Sheriff John Brown always hated me / For what, I don't know / Every time I plant a seed / He said, 'Kill it before it grow'" are actually about Marley being very opposed to her use of birth control pills; Marley supposedly substituted the word "doctor" with sheriff.
+In 2012, Marley's former girlfriend Esther Anderson claimed that the lyrics, "Sheriff John Brown always hated me / For what, I don't know / Every time I plant a seed / He said, 'Kill it before it grow'" are actually about Marley being very opposed to her use of birth control pills; Marley supposedly replaced the word "doctor" with sheriff.

 Certifications

 Eric Clapton version

 Eric Clapton recorded a cover version that was included on his 1974 album 461 Ocean Boulevard.
-His performance of the song adds a soft rock to the reggae sound.
+His performance of the song adds soft rock to the reggae sound.
 Billboard described this version as being "a catchy goof of a winner" despite not containing a guitar solo.
 Cash Box called it a "smooth bluesy rocker with lots of guitar, keyboards and strong background harmonies."
 Record World said that Clapton is "firing straight from the hip, both vocally and riff-wise."
 Faring better in the charts, it peaked at number one on the Billboard Hot 100, his only US number one to date.
 In 2003, Clapton's version was inducted into the Grammy Hall of Fame.